-If the kidney cancer is malignant (cancerous) it will be rated 100% while active and then for six months after the last treatment.
-After that six month time period, the VA requires the condition to be reevaluated.
-If the cancer is no longer active, then the rating will be based on any residuals In other words, when the cancer is no longer active, it is rated according to the criteria for diagnostic code 7529.
+If the kidney cancer is malignant (cancerous), it will be rated 100% while active and then for six months after the last treatment.
+After the six months, the VA requires the condition to be re-evaluated.
+If the cancer is no longer active, then the rating will be based on any residuals.
+In other words, when the cancer is no longer active, it is rated according to the criteria for diagnostic code 7529.

-When evaluating the residuals associated with previously active kidney cancer, the VA will look at voiding dysfunction or renal dysfunction, whichever is the main problem.
-Voiding dysfunction is when the bladder does not function properly while renal dysfunction is when the kidneys themselves don’t function properly.
+When evaluating the residuals associated with previously active kidney cancer, the VA will look at voiding dysfunction or renal dysfunction (renal toxicity), whichever is the main problem.
+Voiding dysfunction is when the bladder does not function properly, while renal dysfunction is when the kidneys themselves don’t function properly.

 Voiding dysfunction affects the body’s urinary system and will be rated according to the urinary rating system for voiding dysfunction: